Skip to content

 yield* abortSignal(...) registers the signal with the current scope.
 The returned signal does not cancel the routine by itself; it gives the Promise API a native cancellation handle when the scope starts closing.

-Inside a routine, use promisify(...) when native Promise code needs to observe a shajara future.
+Inside a routine, use promisify(...) when Promise code needs to observe a shajara future.

 import { promisify, sleep, until } from "@shajara/host";